Glossary

 Non-dischargeable debt

-Debt, such as taxes, that cannot be forgiven in a bankruptcy liquidation.
+Debt, such as child support, that generally cannot be discharged through bankruptcy.

 Notice of default